 The Company's finance receivables are comprised of extended-term installment payment contracts to both technicians and independent shop owners (i.e., franchisees' customers) to enable them to purchase tools, diagnostics, and equipment products on an extended-term payment plan, generally with average payment terms of approximately four years.
 The receivables are generally secured by the underlying tools and/or diagnostic or equipment products financed.
-At December 28, 2019, these loans totaled \$1,695.5 million with an allowance of \$61.9 million recorded against the receivables.
-The Company estimates and records an allowance for doubtful accounts to absorb probable losses on a pool basis that incorporates historical loss experience, current portfolio characteristics, and other qualitative factors.
+At January 2, 2021, these loans totaled \$1,742.8 million with an allowance of \$76.3 million recorded against the receivables.
+Determining the proper level of allowance requires management to exercise judgment about the timing, frequency and severity of credit losses expected to occur over the life of the contracts.
+The Company estimates and records an allowance for credit losses over the expected contractual life of their contracts considering collectability, historical loss experience, current conditions and future market changes.

-Evaluating the judgments related to the finance receivable allowance for doubtful accounts is subjective and requires auditor judgment to effectively evaluate whether management's judgments were reasonable.
+Evaluating the judgments related to the finance receivable allowance for credit losses is subjective and requires auditor judgment to effectively evaluate whether management's judgments were reasonable.